wjakew/aim/README.md

 ### Core functionality.

 1. Creating tasks, projects and boards.
+2. Create coding tasks with full notes / comments and history support!
-2. Maintaining tasks by changing owners, adding comments.
+3. Maintaining tasks by changing owners, adding comments.
 Check task history right in the task window.
-3. Create projects with full history and API support, add tasks, add comments and check the completion level.
+4. Create projects with full history and API support, add tasks, add comments and check the completion level.
-4. Create collaborative boards  - add task, delegate users.
+5. Create collaborative boards  - add task, delegate users.
 Create members and add privileges.
-5. Two UI modes, simple, normal one and terminal - interact with the app using only the keyboard.
 6. Dashboard view with engaging task list.
 7. Simple and easy deployment - you only need MongoDB instance and machine with Java 21.
 8. Ready for full API support for task automation.
 9. UI Customization.
 10. Sharing objects and public viewer.
 11. Page/View with full customization - new widgets - custom floating window for your quick actions!
-12. Coding projects and task support - new category of object - COMING SOON.
+12. Two UI modes, simple, normal one and terminal - interact with the app using only the keyboard.

 ### Prototype boards